You may wish to see an introductory page to this section first.

 It is likely that initially the forum of a Roman town was also its marketplace.
 Eventually a macellum, a specific facility for the sale of fish, meat, fruit and vegetables was built in its proximity in order to utilise the forum only for religious and political/judiciary activities.
 At Djemila the macellum had an independent and imposing access from Cardo Maximus.

-Market of Cosinius: shops and fountain with two dedicatory inscription to Mercury, god of trade
+Market of Cosinius: shops and fountain with two dedicatory inscription to Mercury, god of trade (see the Market of Sertius at Thamugadi)

 The structure of the macellum is still very evident.
 A rectangular open air courtyard was surrounded by porticoes which housed sixteen shops.
 A fountain and sewers made it easily cleanable after opening hours.
 The design is similar to that of the macellum of Ostia.
 A more complex and lavishly decorated macellum can be seen at Leptis Magna.